Cloud Insight FAQ

 }

-2. Aggregate the metrics you want
+2. Aggregate metrics you want.

-The following is an example of writing a script that follows the example above.
+The following is an example of writing a script that follows the example above:

 #!/bin/bash